krustowski/rou2exOS/docs/sdk/libgor2.md

 | No driver | Registers as the global driver | TCP, ICMP, UDP, DNS, and answering ARP for the machine |
 | A driver (`ETH`, `GARN`) | Binds the TCP ports it needs | TCP and HTTP only |

-The registration is never released, not even on exit.
+The kernel releases the registration when the process exits, is killed or crashes.
 TCP is a client with one outstanding segment, exponential backoff, no reassembly and an MSS of 1460.
 The kernel queues up to 64 frames per process, each in its own 2 KiB buffer, so frames are no longer lost when a process reads them late.
 Each turn of the stack's loop empties the queue and sleeps for a tick only when the queue was empty.
 An out-of-order segment gets one duplicate ACK, as RFC 5681 specifies.
 There is no TLS: `Do` refuses `https://` with `ErrTLS`.
 Everything runs from one goroutine.

 ---